-25 Years of The Gospel of Life
+The Gospel of Life: A Brief Summary

-This year the Church celebrates the 25th anniversary of the papal encyclical Evangelium vitae (The Gospel of Life).
-This prophetic document was written by Pope John Paul II to reaffirm the value and inviolability of every human life and to appeal to all people to respect, protect, love, and serve every human life.
+The prophetic papal encyclical Evangelium vitae (The Gospel of Life) was written by Pope St. John Paul II in 1995 to reaffirm the value and inviolability of every human life and to appeal to all people to respect, protect, love, and serve every human life.
 The following is a brief overview of this important document.